 Within a month and half, Jennifer was back in court trying a significant personal injury case with Kevin.
 She did half of the direct examinations, including the complicated examination of an expert accident reconstructionist.
-The jury returned a substantial verdict in favor of Gesmer’s client, plainly crediting Jennifer’s expert witness over the defendants’ expert whose testimony was introduced by perhaps the most seasoned trial lawyers in Massachusetts.
+The jury returned a substantial verdict in favor of Gesmer’s client, plainly crediting Jennifer’s expert witness over the defendant’s expert whose testimony was introduced by perhaps the most seasoned trial lawyers in Massachusetts.

-During her first year as a litigator, Jennifer was part of the two-attorney trial team that successfully defended an international cyber security firm.
 While in law school, Jennifer played a key role in representing Victor Rosario in his quest for exoneration for arson and murder convictions stemming from a 1982 Lowell, Massachusetts fire that killed eight people.
 Rosario spent 32 years in prison before winning his release and the right to a new trial thanks to the efforts of Jennifer, the Innocence Project, and other dedicated BC Law Students.

 In a time when trials are becoming increasingly rare, five major jury trials in her first four years of practice distinguishes Jennifer.
 She is on the path to becoming one of the finest trial attorneys in the city and is always eager for the next case.
 Jennifer is a 2011 graduate of Elon University, magna cum laude, and a 2015 graduate from Boston College Law School, magna cum laude.